emehinovic72/testing/MSATESTING/msa_to_gfa/README.md

 # MSA to GFA
-Small python program to turn MSA to GFA v1 with paths of original sequences, it can be then visualized with [gfaviz](https://github.com/ggonnella/gfaviz), or [bandage](https://rrwick.glble GFA visualization tools out there.
+Small python program to turn MSA to GFA v1 wi or [bandage](https://rrwick.glble GFA visualization tools out there.

 The following options are available from calling main: